-GS1 Global Product Classification (GPC) is a system that gives both sides of a trading partner relationship a common language for grouping products in the same way.
+GS1 Global Product Classification (GPC) is a system that allows trading partners to communicate more efficiently through their supply chain and offers a universal set of rules to allow manufactures and retailers to use the same terminology for grouping products in their catalogues.
 It ensures that products are classified correctly and uniformly, everywhere in the world.
-The term "product" as used throughout this guide refers mainly to physical products; however GPC is expanding into services as well.
+The term "product" as used throughout this guide refers mainly to physical products; however, GPC expanded into services as well.
+The GPC Standard is maintained in the GSMP GPC SMG and is updated two times per year.

-The business objectives of GPC are to:
+The business objectives of the GPC Standard are to:

-- Support buying programs by allowing buyers to pre-select groups of applicable products - Provide a common language for category management, thus speeding up reaction to consumer needs - Be a key enabler of the Global Data Synchronisation Network - To be a pivotal classification system between the information exchange parties
+- Support buying programs by allowing buyers to pre-select groups of applicable products. - Provide a common language for category management, thus speeding up reaction to consumer needs. - Be a key enabler of the Global Data Synchronisation Network, Verified by GS1 and Activate services. - To be a pivotal classification system between the information exchange parties.